Operations with Fractions

 Step-by-Step Solution

-Step 1: Find the least common multiple (LCM) of the denominators 2 and 9.
+Step 1: Identify the least common denominator of the fractions.

 Answer